 Hi readers, Just a quick post to let you know of some updates to the blog.
-For those of you who don’t use RSS, you can now subscribe to the […]
+For those of you who don’t use RSS, you can now subscribe to the blog by email.
+Don’t worry, no crazy newsletters, just the actual post delivered straight to your inbox.
+You should see the links on the right […]

 For ages, I’ve wanted to create an Arduino project that will sit in my laundry room (shared in a small complex) and monitor whether the machines are being used or not, so we don’t have to keep checking.
 But now, a kickstarter project called Twine has beat me to by creating a cool new product to notify you based on sensor information that you can setup.
 It’s a versatile product that could have many creative uses.